-Attorney Marc Bern and Attorney Chet Kern, from the New York based law firm, Marc J. Bern & Partners LLP, speak at a press conference where they announce a racketeering lawsuit targeting Governor Rick Snyder and various other state and local officials regarding the lead contamination of the city’s drinking water supply, in Flint, Michigan.
+Attorney Marc Bern of the New York based law firm, Marc J. Bern & Partners LLP, speaks at a press conference where he announced a racketeering lawsuit targeting Governor Rick Snyder and various other state and local officials regarding the lead contamination of the city’s drinking water supply, in Flint, Michigan.
 Photo credit (Rachel Woolf/The Flint Journal via AP).

 Attorneys at Marc J. Bern & Partners LLP are currently investigating lead poisoning claims as a result of the water supply in Flint Michigan being contaminated with elevated levels of lead.
 Call Marc J. Bern & Partners LLP at 1-800-LAW-5432 to discuss a potential case.

 Residents of Flint, Michigan, filed a racketeering lawsuit Wednesday, April 6, 2016, targeting Governor Rick Snyder and other state and local officials over lead contamination of the city’s drinking water.

 Filed in U.S. District Court in Flint, the suit is one of several arising from the decision to switch the Flint water supply from the Detroit water system to the Flint River in April 2014 in an effort to cut costs.
 The move was said to be temporary, until Flint could join a new water authority whereby the water would be piped from Lake Huron.